-From Jan 2017 to Sep 2017, Higgins missed 9 of 529 roll call votes, which is 1.7%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2017 to Mar 2023, Higgins missed 246 of 3,326 roll call votes, which is 7.4%.
+This is much worse than the median of 1.5% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records